 Promoting a big exhibit for a little-known gallery.

-We had a very limited budget for advertising, so I kept our ads small and simple to stretch our dollars, and focused on designing ads for The Bulletin and Cascade A&E. All local pubs received copies of the press release.
-The Bulletin chose the Escher Exhibit for the cover of their weekly events guide, GO!
-Magazine, the day the exhibit opened.
-The Source Weekly and Cascade A&E also ran stories.
+We had a very limited budget for advertising, so I kept our paid print ads small but punchy.
+I focused more energy on public relations, sending a story out on the wire for the Pacific Northwest region and ensuring local pubs had advance notice.
+The Bulletin featured the Escher Exhibit on the cover of GO!
+Magazine (the paper’s weekly events guide) the day of the opening.
+The Source Weekly and Cascade A&E also ran substantial stories.

 I designed posters and exhibit cards to distribute around town.

 I also produced the exhibit catalog, a collaborative project involving roughly ten contributors—each reviewing a different artwork in the exhibit.
 I edited and polished copy, designed the layout, and contributed a few reviews of my own.

 The opening reception was the largest turnout the studio had ever experienced: 499 attendees.
 Over the course of the exhibit, A6 welcomed almost 3,000 visitors.